wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 0.8 =
+Upgrade to enjoy several new features and minor bug fixes.

 = 0.7.2 =
 Upgrade to fix minor bugs and view new section on how-to page.